pgdogdev/docs/docs/features/prepared-statements.md

 Statements prepared using this method can be executed normally with `Bind` and `Execute` messages.
 Result data types can be inspected with `Describe`, just like a regular prepared statement.

+!!! note "Sharding support"
+    Currently, `EXECUTE` of prepared statements requiring [sharding](sharding/index.md) isn't supported.
+By default, the statement will be sent to all shards.

 ## Unnamed statements

 By default, unnamed (or anonymous) prepared statements are not cached and are sent to Postgres as-is.
 This works fine for most client drivers because they send the entire query in a single request.
 However, some drivers, like `go/pq` do not.